 Putting this in perspective using just the state of Indiana as an example, “Average annual healthcare costs due to tobacco use total an estimated $2.9 billion.
 Tobacco use costs Hoosiers an additional $3.2 billion in lost productivity.”
 In other words, tobacco use is costing American companies a lot.
 Smoking cessation programs by employers could make a big dent in those figures by addressing nicotine addiction head-on in the workplace.

-Tobacco use contributes significantly to one of the big 3 chronic conditions that plague healthcare spending: high blood pressure and hypertension.
+Tobacco use contributes significantly to one of the big 3 chronic conditions that plague healthcare spending: including high blood pressure and hypertension.
 But the overall increase in healthcare costs is striking.
-Insuring a smoker costs an employer on average $2,000 each year than insuring a non-smoker.
+Insuring a smoker costs an employer on average more than $2,000 each year versus insuring a non-smoker.
 The smoker will end up spending an extra $16,000 on medical bills than non-smokers.
 Increased absenteeism is also a serious issue.
 A Swedish study of 14,000 workers found that smokers on average take 11 more sick days a year than non-smokers.
 Tobacco cessation programs from employers cost a whole lot less than all those staggering figures.

 Because tobacco cessation involves dealing with nicotine addiction, effective programs must combine multiple approaches.
 Quitting tobacco is hard, so the program must include strategies and tactics that cover all the various difficulties people encounter when trying to quit.
 There has been extensive research done on the topic of tobacco cessation, so the starting point for any employer program must include evidence-based techniques to guide participants through habit change.
 Elements and characteristics of good programs include the following: